-Excelsior Pass Trail is a 8.4 mile heavily trafficked out and back trail located near Maple Falls, WA that features beautiful wild flowers and is rated as difficult.
+Excelsior Pass Trail is a 8.4 mile heavily trafficked out and back trail located near Maple Falls, Washington that features beautiful wild flowers and is rated as difficult.
 The trail offers a number of activity options and is accessible from June until November.

 Directions from Glacier: Travel east on Mt.
 Baker Hwy.
 542 for approximately 7 miles.
 The parking area is located on the right hand side of the highway.
 The trailhead is on the left just across from the parking area.